turingschool/front-end-curriculum/projects/flash-cards.md

 - Code leverages JavaScript's [truthy/falsey principles](https://frontend.turing.edu/lessons/module-1/js-truthy-falsy-expressions.html) to write concise conditional logic.
 - Variable and function naming is meaningful, readable and consistent.
 - Functions are DRY and demonstrate SRP.
-- Array prototype methods are used for iteration rather than for loops.
+- Array prototype methods are used to iterate instead of *for loops*.
 - Functions make use of arguments and parameters to be dynamic and reusable where possible without overengineering

 ✨WOW✨ can look like: